-Everything You Need to Know About Flying with Car Seats:
+Everything You Need to Know About Using Car Seats in Airplanes:

-Sadly, many flight crews are not well-versed on the proper usage of car seats on planes, nor the FAA requirements around their correct usage.
+Sadly, many flight crews are not well-versed on the proper usage of car seats on planes.
+Nor are they familiar with the FAA’s policies and requirements.

-It’s my goal with this post to inform parents choosing to purchase an airline ticket for their baby or toddler about the correct usage of car seats on planes.
-I also want to provide parents with resources to print and bring with them should they run into any issues while flying with car seats.
+It’s my goal with this post to inform parents choosing to purchase an airline ticket for their child about correctly using car seats on planes.
+I also want to provide parents with resources.
+Print this post and bring documents with you in case you run into any issues using car seats in airplanes.

 Who needs to use car seats on planes?

-You should use your car seat on board the plane as you do in a car.
+You should use your car seat on board the plane the same way you do in a car.
 If they are rear-facing in your car, they should be rear-facing on the plane–even if it interferes with the recline of the seat in front of you.

 More on that later.